puv13/nsptpp/README.md

-# A C++ Framework for NSPT calculations
+# A C++ Framework for NSPT Simulations

-NSPTPP is a generic framework for Numerical Stochastic Perturbation Theory (NSPT) calculations.
+NSPTPP is a generic framework for Numerical Stochastic Perturbation Theory (NSPT) simulations.
 The code is written in C++ and heavily relies on templates to make an adaption for different physical models as simple as possible.

 ## Dependencies